neogeny/TatSu/README.rst

         Python has adopted an annual release schedule (PEP-602).

-        Python 3.10 will be released in Oct 2021 Python 3.9  was released on Oct 2020
+        Python 3.10 was released in Oct 2021
-        Python 3.8  bugfix releases final in May 2021 Python 3.7  bugfix releases final in mid 2020 Python 3.6  had its last bugfix release on Dec 2019 Python 2.7  reached its end of life on Jan 2020
+        Python 3.9  bugfix releases final in May 2022 Python 3.8  bugfix releases final in May 2021 Python 3.7  bugfix releases final in mid 2020 Python 3.6  bugfix releases final in Dec 2019 Python 2.7  reached end of life   in Jan 2020

         Compelling reasons to upgrade projects to the latest Python
         """